accordproject/fabric-samples/cicero/README.md

-# Cicero
+# Hyperledger Fabric Client for Cicero Chaincode

-Hyperleger Fabric Chaincode to deploy and execute Accord Project Cicero Smart Legal Contract templates
+A client for the Hyperleger Fabric Cicero chaincode to deploy and execute Accord Project Cicero Smart Legal Contract templates.

+The chaincode itself is under the `chaincode` directory of this repository, here: https://github.com/accordproject/fabric-samples/blob/release-1.1/chaincode/cicero/node/cicero.js

 ## Running